dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

 We present the first systematic work to design, implement, and evaluate a carpool service, called coRide, in a large-scale taxicab network intended to reduce total mileage for less gas consumption. -- Desheng, coRide

+In this paper, we propose an indoor localization system called “Guoguo”, and further improve its performance in terms of coverage, accuracy, update rate, and sound pollution.

 ### Time Dependent Network